GDPR and PDPA Compliance: a Checklist for Singapore Companies

 Take necessary steps to a) protect the PD your company holds, and b) prevent unauthorised access, collection, use or disclosure of the data and other similar risks.
 These steps may include encrypting or password-protecting any PD held electronically that would cause harm if lost or stolen; regularly backing up information; installing firewalls and virus-checking software on employees’ computers etc.

 Stop holding the PD when you no longer have any business or legal use for it.
 Set a retention period for various types of PD.
 Keep data only as long as there is a business or legal purpose.
-Safely delete the PD, shredding the paper documents, or use specialised software for electronic data.
+Safely delete the PD, shredding the paper documents, or use specialized software for electronic data.
+The PDPA does not prescribe a specific retention period for personal data that organizations would need to comply with any legal or specific industry-standard requirements that may apply.
+For example, under the Limitation Act (Cap.
+163), actions founded on a contract (amongst others) must be brought within 6 years from the date on which the cause of action accrued.
+Hence an organization may wish to retain records relating to its contracts for 7 years from the date of termination of the contract and possibly for a longer period if an investigation or legal proceedings should commence within that period.

 If your company transfers PD overseas, take steps to ensure that the data remains in compliance with the PDPA while it is in your possession or control even though the data may be outside Singapore.
 Ensure that the receiving organisation is bound by legally enforceable obligations to provide protection comparable to the standard under the PDPA.
 Such legally enforceable obligations may be imposed by the laws of that country or, failing that, by entering into a contract with the recipient.